-Haunted El Paso: The De Soto Hotel, Where Spirits Coexist with Residents
+Haunted El Paso: The De Soto Hotel, Where Spirits Coexist With the Living

-The De Soto Hotel has been a constant in the downtown El Paso scene for over one hundred years.
+The De Soto Hotel on Mills Avenue has been a constant in the downtown El Paso scene for over one hundred years.
 Established in 1905, its hallways are still home to a few dozen living and breathing tenants.
-And a few that aren’t.
+And a few that aren't.

 "He has claimed to be the devil and has bit, scratched, punched, choked and pushed our tour guides and guests.
 [But] do we think its a demon?
 No, we don't.
 If that was the case then I do believe we would have been ousted a long time ago."